OpenOverlayRouter/oor/README.md

 RTR mode
 --------

-When running in RTR mode, LISPmob serves as a Re-encapsulating Tunnel Router that decapsulates the received traffic to reencapsulate it again towards the next hop.
+When running in RTR mode, Open Overlay Router serves as a Re-encapsulating Tunnel Router that decapsulates the received traffic to reencapsulate it again towards the next hop.
 To configure an RTR, select the corresponding operating-mode and fill the parameters of the RTR section and Tunnel Router general configuration of the configuration file The following lines show an example of how 'ip addr' and 'ip route' will look like